 4. Set Up Your Room for Restful Sleep

 Your environment should support restful sleep.
-An optimal sleeping environment is a cool temperature and free from noise + light.
+An optimal sleeping environment is a cool temperature and free from noise and light.
 What else can you do to set up your room for sleep?
 Diffuse essential oils, clean your sheets weekly, get new comfy PJs, keep an inspirational book by your bed, clean up your space, and make it a electronic-free zone.
+All of these can help to get enough sleep so you wake up and feel rested.

 5. Manage Your Circadian Rhythm

 Your circadian rhythm, or your internal body clock or sleep-wake cycles, are dictated by light.
 Bright light signals to your brain that it is daytime, time to wake up and take on the day.
 Low light helps to stimulate melatonin for restful sleep at night.
-Aim for no bright light right before bed and try to let light in in the morning to help you wake up.
+Aim for no bright light right before bed and try to let light in in the morning to help you wake up and feel rested.

 6. Stress + Sleep